 Wooroonooran National Park offers visitors a variety of recreational opportunities.
 Walshs Pyramid provides a challenging hiking trail not far from Cairns, while Goldsborough Valley offers opportunities for canoeing, mountain biking, walking and camping.
 Josephine Falls features a cascading waterfall and the beginning of the trail up Queensland's highest peak€”Bartle Frere, while Palmerston (Doongan) is renowned for beautiful rainforest, wild rivers, steep gorges, cascading waterfalls and the Mamu Tropical Skywalk

-Looking for hikes and trails in Wooroonooran National Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Wooroonooran National Park?
+Try these trails with a similar difficulty grade.

 Favourite